Sunday, September 28, 2025

 mushy.
 The first plunge is critical to the texture.
 Do not use a lid - this will keep the pasta from boiling

 over.
 Remember to stir to prevent sticking and/or uneven cooking.
-Don't pour the pasta into a colander.
+Pasta is generally done when it floats.

 Remove pasta straight to sauce right when it is done to avoid overcooking.

-Covered in class-cavatelli, orecchiette, manicotti (lasagna see 12/19/20), tagliatelle,
+Covered in class-cavatelli, manicotti (I used a rectangle cookie cutter) (lasagna see 12/19/20),

-agnolotti (the little hand-formed ravioli), ravioli
+tagliatelle, agnolotti (the little hand-formed ravioli), ravioli

-Sauces-Meat sauce, vodka sauce brown butter sage sauce, quick alfredo sauce
+Sauces-Meat sauce, vodka sauce, brown butter sage sauce, quick alfredo sauce

 Pasta